 - Add the rice, vermicelli, pine nuts, salt and pepper, cumin and cook for five minutes while stirring.
 The vermicelli should start to brown slightly.

-- Add the broth and raisins, stir and turn the heat down to low, cover and simmer for 15 minutes.
+- Add the broth and raisins, stir and bring to a boil; turn the heat down to low, cover and simmer for 15 minutes.

 - Turn the heat off and let the Pilaf sit for 5 minutes.